webuild-consortium/webuild-github-policies/docs/03-onboarding-procedures.md

 6. Save recovery codes securely
 7. Verify 2FA is enabled

-⚠️ **Important:** Store recovery codes in a secure location.
+**Important:** Store recovery codes in a secure location.
 You'll need them if you lose access to your authentication device.

 #### 2.2.3 Profile Setup

-Complete your GitHub profile:
+Optionally complete your GitHub profile:

 ```markdown
 Name: Your Full Name
 Bio: Role | WEBUILD Consortium
 ```

-**Add Profile Picture (Optional):**
-- Professional photo preferred
-- Clear, recognizable image
+Adding a professional photo is helpful but not required.

 ### 2.3 Required Information